shreybh1/oceanData/README.md

 The repository uses a [scheduler](scheduler.py) to obtain the plots for specified intervals.

 ## Create a new environment package for earthaccess
-The scripts need conda environments to run the pachages.
+The scripts need conda environments to run the packages.
 ```
 # Earth access module for the NASA earth access package
 conda install -c conda-forge earthaccess